bitforge/yago_ar_button/README.md

 # Styling

-You can style Genie AR button with global CSS variables:
+You can style Yago AR button with global CSS variables:

 ```css
 ar-button {